 ‘The undead demons of Hell terrorize the world in an orgy of stark horror’

-It was Bava’s official directorial debut, although he had completed several previous feature films without credit.
+The film was Bava’s official directorial debut, although he had completed several previous feature films without credit.
 Based very loosely on Nikolai Gogol’s short story “Viy”, the narrative concerns a vampire-witch who is put to death by her own brother, only to return 200 years later to feed on her descendants.

 By the social standards of the 1960s, Black Sunday was considered unusually gruesome and was banned in the UK until 1968 because of its violence.
 In the U.S., some of the bloodletting was censored, in-house, by the distributor American International Pictures (AIP) before its theatrical release to the country’s cinemas.

-Despite the censorship, Black Sunday was a worldwide critical and box office success, and launched the careers of director Mario Bava and movie star Barbara Steele.
+Despite the censorship, Black Sunday was a worldwide critical and box office success and launched the careers of director Mario Bava and movie star Barbara Steele.

 In 2004, one of the film’s sequences was voted number 40 among the “100 Scariest Movie Moments” by the Bravo TV network.

 In Moldavia, in the year 1630, beautiful witch Asa Vajda (Barbara Steele) and her paramour Javuto (Arturo Dominici) are sentenced to death for sorcery by Asa’s brother.
 Before being burned at the stake, Asa vows revenge and puts a curse on her brother’s descendants.
 A metal mask with sharp spikes on the inside is placed over the witch’s face and hammered repeatedly into her flesh.